Edythator/GoodServerSwitcher/README.md

 # GoodServerSwitcher

-a very simple osu private server switcher made in WinForms
+A very simple tool that switches in between osu! servers.

+Licensed under MIT.